Coral reef: Sponges

 Sponge reefs are reefs produced by sea sponges.
-Hexactinellid sponges are known to form reefs off the coast of British Columbia, southeast Alaska and Washington state.
+Hexactinellid sponges are known to form reefs off the coast of British Columbia, southeast Alaska, and Washington state.
 Reefs discovered in Hecate Strait, British Columbia, have grown to up to 7 kilometres long and 20 metres high.
 Hexactinellid sponge reefs were first identified in the Middle Triassic (245–208 million years ago).
 The sponges reached their full extent in the late Jurassic (201–145 million years ago) when a discontinuous reef system 7,000 km long stretched across the northern Tethys and North Atlantic basins, but have since declined and were thought to be extinct until existing reefs were discovered in 1987–1988.

 Archaeocyatha, an extinct clade of sponges, were the planet's first reef-building animals and are an index fossil for the Lower Cambrian worldwide.
-Similarly, Stromatoporoidea were another extinct clade of reef-building sponges.
+Similarly, Stromatoporoidea was another extinct clade of reef-building sponges.
 Unlike corals, stromatoporoids usually settled on soft substrates, so their 'reefs' occupied only a single level rather than a multi-tiered vertical framework of built-up skeletons.